If you want your article to be published, it should the following:

 revenue can be determined by multiplying the volume by the expected

 unit sales price.
-The example below shows the budget sales for
+The example below shows the budget

 the company Colt Manufacturing, Inc.